Ubiquitous Late Radio Emission from Tidal Disruption Events: Results

 \subsubsection{TDEs with Newly-Discovered Late Radio Emission}

 We report 9 new TDEs with late-time radio emission identified based on our observations and constraining earlier non-detections (from targeted or survey data).
+These light curves can be seen in Figure \ref{fig:lumin-subset}.
 Below we briefly describe the radio light curve properties of each event.

 \begin{itemize} \item \textbf{ASASSN-14ae} was optically discovered on 2014 January 25 at a redshift of $z=0.0436$ \citep{Holoien2014}, making it the oldest TDE in our sample.
 A VLA observation at 778 days yielded an upper limit of $\lesssim 0.033$ mJy at 6 GHz, and a VLASS observation at 2122 days yielded an upper limit of $\lesssim 0.42$ mJy at 3 GHz.
 We first detected ASASSN-14ae at 2313 days when it was $0.090\pm 0.015$ mJy at 6 GHz, and found a steady (and on-going) rise in its light curve over subsequent observations to $0.42\pm 0.08$ mJy at 3243 days, or a luminosity of $1\times10^{38}$ erg s$^{-1}$.
-This corresponds with a factor of $\sim4$ increase in luminosity since detection, with a steep power law rise ($F_\nu\propto t^\alpha$) with $\alpha= 4.2$.
+This corresponds with a factor of $\sim4$ increase in luminosity since detection, with a steep power law rise since initial detection of ($F_\nu\propto t^\alpha$) with $\alpha= 4.2$.
 Continued observations of the rising light curve are on-going.

 \item \textbf{PS16dtm} was optically discovered on 2016 August 12 at a redshift of $z=0.0804$ \citep{Blanchard2017,Jiang2017,Petrushevska2023}.
 Four radio observations in the first $\sim{\rm year}$ resulted in non-detections, with the first non-detection at 54 days and the latest non-detection at 372 days, when it was $\lesssim 0.015$ mJy at 6 GHz \citep{Blanchard2017}.
 It should be noted that PS16dtm had a pre-existing AGN; however with several non-detections in radio it is expected that the AGN contribution to radio emission was minimal \citep{Blanchard2017}.
 We first detected PS16dtm at 1391 days with $0.210\pm0.008$ mJy at 6 GHz ($2.0\times10^{38}$ erg s$^{-1}$).
 The light curve rose to a peak of $0.271\pm0.002$ mJy ($2.6\times10^{38}$ erg s$^{-1}$) at 1767 days, and faded to $0.163\pm0.012$ mJy ($1.6\times10^{38}$ erg s$^{-1}$) by 2291 days.